 We are currently investigating the utility of cytokines produced by mesenchymal stem cells to treat wounds, burns, and other serious skin disorders.

-Associate Professor and Principal Investigator
+Professor and Principal Investigator

 DAVID STACHURA, PHD